 If soybeans turn yellow during an early growth stage, you may have a case of soybean iron deficiency chlorosis (IDC).
 The distinctive yellow symptoms of soybean IDC often appear as soybean enters the first- to third-trifoliate leaf stage.
 Soybean IDC is characterized by distinct interveinal chlorosis (yellow leaf with green leaf veins) in the newest leaves and may result in substantial yield loss.
 Soybean IDC is not caused by low soil iron but instead caused by soil conditions that decrease iron uptake by soybean roots.

 Unlike a nitrogen or sulfur deficiency, soybean IDC is not correctable with an in-season fertilizer application.
 Foliar application of iron fertilizers, including FeEDDHA products, may have short-term cosmetic effects, but foliar Fe applications have not consistently increased yield of soybeans affected by IDC.
-Chlorosis symptoms may naturally alleviate as environmental conditions improve (e.g., drier, warmer weather).
-North Dakota State University research has shown that chlorosis persisting into the fifth- and sixth-trifoliate leaf stage will reduce yield.
+Chlorosis symptoms often alleviate naturally as environmental conditions improve (e.g., drier, warmer weather), but severe cases can persist and cause yield loss.
+University research has shown that chlorosis persisting into the fifth- and sixth-trifoliate leaf stage will reduce yield.
 For fields with soybean IDC now, you should take preventative action for following years: (1) evaluate which soybean varieties are most tolerant or susceptible to IDC and (2) identify soybean IDC hotspots on field maps.

 Guidelines for managing soybean IDC:

-- Choose an IDC tolerant soybean variety.
-This is your most practical option to reduce soybean IDC risk in previously problematic fields or fields with moderate to high carbonates and soluble salts.
+- Choose an IDC tolerant soybean variety on fields with moderate to high carbonates and soluble salts.
+This is your most practical option to reduce soybean IDC risk.
 Consult seed dealers, university soybean IDC ratings, and neighbor experiences when searching for IDC tolerant soybean varieties.

 - Plant soybeans in wider rows.
 Soybean IDC tends to be less severe in wide-row spacings (plants are closer together) than narrow-row spacings or solid-seeded spacings.